Sadly, there are WAY too many biased reviews of CB Money Vine from “Launch Jackers“, for my liking.

 - And invite Twitter & Instagram followers

-So without the paid traffic know-how, I don’t think you’ll get very far with the said free strategies inside CMV, if I’m being honest.
+But at the end of the day, without the traffic-generation know-how, I don’t think you’ll get very far with the said free strategies on offer.

 All I can say is… MEH!